-Mercedes eSprinter electric van 2020: price, specs and release date
+Mercedes eSprinter electric van 2020: price and specifications

-Mercedes has announced the start of production of its eSprinter electric van at a factory in the German city of Dusseldorf.
+Production of the eSprinter electric van began earlier this year at a factory in the German city of Dusseldorf.
 The plant there has long specialised in Sprinter production – turning out over 4.5 million examples to date – and will now also build the electric version of the big-selling model.

-When it goes on sale in the UK during 2020, the eSprinter will be a rival for the Citroen Relay Electric, Fiat Ducato Electric, Peugeot e-Boxer, Renault Master Z.E. and Volkswagen eCrafter.
-Like those vans, it'll be aimed primarily at businesses conducting multi-drop 'last-mile' deliveries in urban areas subject to (or soon to be subject to) emissions restrictions.
+The Mercedes eSprinter is a rival for the Citroen Relay Electric, Fiat Ducato Electric, Peugeot e-Boxer, Renault Master Z.E. and Volkswagen e-Crafter.
+Like those vans, it's aimed primarily at businesses conducting multi-drop 'last-mile' deliveries in urban areas subject to (or soon to be subject to) emissions restrictions.

 Mercedes eSprinter load volume, payload and specifications

-The eSprinter will initially be offered in high-roof panel-van form, with a maximum gross weight of 3,500kg and maximum load volume of 10.5 cubic metres.
+The eSprinter is initially offered in high-roof panel-van form, with a maximum gross weight of 3,500kg and maximum load volume of 11 cubic metres.
 Like the entry-level diesel Sprinter, the eSprinter is front-wheel drive, with an electric motor sending 114bhp to the wheels.
-Integrated fast charging means the battery can be topped up to 80% capacity in 30 minutes.

 Standard charging speed is 20kW, but this can be upgraded to 80kW rapid-charging capability as an option.
 The former takes two hours to charge from 10 to 80%, while the latter cuts that time to 30 minutes.
 Both options come as standard with an eight-metre Type 2 cable.